robinchrist/ONIE-Adventures/README.md

 # ONIE Adventures

 This repository contains some resources about my adventures with ONIE.
-I had to build my own ONIE for Celestica DX010, because Celestica does not provide finished images and there are no real walkthrough guides.
+I had to build my own ONIE for Celestica DX010, because Celestica does not provide ONIE images.
+I decided to share my notes as there don't seem to exist any complete public guides on how to build ONIE.

 Below you can find a guide on how to build ONIE on your own for Celestica DX010.

-Because I wasn't able to find any public ONIE build pipeline / CI (if one exists, please let me know where?), I have includeed the binary results of the ONIE builds for a handful of platforms I use / own (see list below)
+Because I wasn't able to find any public ONIE build pipeline / CI (if one exists, please let me know where?), I have included the binaries of the ONIE builds for a handful of platforms I use / own (see list below)

 ## Successful builds